 We are committed to helping donors achieve their charitable interests and goals.
-For the best fit with a donor’s wishes, there are a number of fund types available through the community foundation.
+To best fit a donor’s wishes, there are a number of fund types available through the community foundation.
 These are listed below with descriptions.
-While a gift of cash may establish a new fund, there are these options as well: transfer of stocks, bonds, life insurance or IRA’s; non-cash gifts, or planned gifts.
+While a gift of cash may establish a new fund, donors may also establish a fund through the: transfer of stocks, bonds, life insurance or IRA’s; non-cash gifts (grain, real estate, etc.), or planned gifts.
 We are happy to explore these options with you.

 The Community Foundation has a wide range of fund types.
 Donors may contribute to existing funds in the following categories or establish one of the following type of funds: